pudly/schmopera-hugo/content/articles/talking-with-singers-matthew-anchel.md

 youtube_url = ""

 +++
 By anyone's account, American bass Matthew Anchel is having a stellar 2021-22.
-He's settling in for a New York-based season, a string of contracts with The Metropolitan Opera that include covering in [_Die Meistersinger von Nürnberg_](https://www.metopera.org/season/2021-22-season/die-meistersinger-von-nurnberg/) and [_Don Carlos_](https://www.metopera.org/season/2021-22-season/don-carlos/), and
+He's settling in for a New York-based season, a string of contracts with The Metropolitan Opera that include covering in [_Die Meistersinger von Nürnberg_](https://www.metopera.org/season/2021-22-season/die-meistersinger-von-nurnberg/) and [_Don Carlos_](https://www.metopera.org/season/2021-22-season/don-carlos/), and making his mainstage debut in Laurent Pelly's production of [_Cendrillon_](https://www.metopera.org/season/2021-22-season/cinderella/), sharing the stage with Isabel Leonard, Emily D'Angelo, and Stephanie Blythe.

 *
 * modern opera singer, great melding of personality and craft - also, diversifying, which is oddly a new thing for an opera singer